tuvaluboy/bci_finalproject/README.md

 Before running the code, the following Python packages must be installed:

-numpy
+1.numpy

-pandas
+2.pandas

-matplotlib
+3.matplotlib

-seaborn
+4.seaborn

-scikit-learn
+5.scikit-learn

-tensorflow
+6.tensorflow

 You can install these dependencies using pip:

-<b>pip install numpy pandas tensorflow keras matplotlib scipy</b>
+<b>pip install numpy pandas matplotlib seaborn scikit-learn tensorflow</b>

 ### Configurable Options or Parameters